iota-tangle-io/iota-spamalot.js/README.md

 # iota-spammer.js
-A spammer application for the Tangle to increase tx throughput
+Spammer application for the IOTA-Tangle to increase tx throughput.